mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

         <|> (symbol "<" *> pure Less)
 ```

 And that's it.
-We have a quite simple parser able to parse a few statements
+We have a quite simple parser which is able to parse
-and arithmetic/boolean expressions.
+a few statements and arithmetic/boolean expressions.

 ## Notes